Code-With-Mubashir/Learn-Python/README.md

 We can add values into strings f-string or .format().
 ## 🧑‍💻 What is User Input?
   Let's talk about user input in very easy way.
   User input means getting information from the user using the program.
-We use the input() function to do this in python.<.br>
+We use the input() function to do this in python.

                                         age = int(input("Enter your age: "))
                                                     print(age + 5)